 Your child will be prepared for surgery.
-IVs will be placed in his arms for medicines and fluids.
+IVs will be placed in his arms for medications and fluids.
 Several techniques may be used to reconstruct the urethra.
 The doctor will attempt to use existing urethral tissue to:

 - Divert the tube to the correct position

-- Widen the tube (if needed)
+- Widen the tube if needed

 Tissue may be taken from the foreskin or mouth to reconstruct the urethra.
 Incisions and graft procedures may also be needed to loosen certain areas of tissue to straighten the penis or correct other problems.
 A temporary catheter or stent may be placed in the penis for up to two weeks.
 This will allow your child to urinate.
 Bandages will be placed around the penis.